100% Satisfaction Guaranteed

-You can hunt for a person’s name, case number or home address.
+You can hunt online for a person’s name, case number, or home address.

-Moreso, you can even obtain copies of transcripts from that person’s hearing and trial (Florida only).
-Additionally, you can scour the internet for bankruptcy matters using the national database called PACER.
+What’s more: you can even obtain copies of transcripts from your hearing and trial (Florida only).
+Additionally, you can use the internet to find bankruptcy info using the national database called PACER.

-Our judicial system expects transparency by the federal constitution.
+Our justice system helps ensure transparency, as demanded by the Constitution.
 Any attempt to hold mugshots privately would end in lawsuits by those affected.

-Nevertheless, back in in 2016, a federal court ordered that federal mugshots are no longer regularly and as accessible under the federal FOIA.
+That said, a 2016 federal court ruling ordered federal mugshots to be no longer accessible under the federal FOIA.
 However, this did not change much.

-Some states have enacted legislation in order to limit the number of released mugshots prior to a conviction.
-One of these states today is New Jersey.
+Some states have passed laws to limit the number of mugshots prior to a conviction.
+One of these states is New Jersey.

 The entire idea of public records is to bypass the government from collecting money from people.
-Also to restrict abusing their power.
+It’s also to restrict the abuse of power.

-However, it also may still create harm in the digital era we are experiencing today.
-The internet goes both ways, people want to be able to locate whatever information they want.
-But when the information makes them look bad there is an uproar, total catch-22.
+The internet goes both ways: people want to be able to locate whatever information they want.
+But when the information makes them look bad, there is an uproar.

-As citizens of the United States, we have the freedom to identify problems and freedom of expression.
+As U. S. citizens, we have the freedom to identify problems and express ourselves almost without limit.

-Mugshot posts normally begin to surface online after roughly two weeks after the arrest.
-Approaching these mugshot publications immediately provides you with leverage while working to remove criminal documents from public records
+Mugshots normally begin to surface online at about two weeks after the arrest.
+Approaching these mugshot publications immediately provides you leverage while helping to remove criminal documents from public records.

-Throughout advanced background checks, it is possible that your criminal history will reveal itself.
-Websites such as WhitePages or Spokeo reveal everything from your name, criminal history, relatives, home addresses, etc.
+With advanced background checks, it is possible that your criminal history will one day reveal itself.
+Websites such as WhitePages or Spokeo reveal everything from your name, criminal history, relatives, home addresses, and more.

 Read more about how to remove your mugshots and arrest records in Florida.

-There are many reasons why people should want to have your background report restored to its former glory and cleaned up.
+There are many reasons why you would want to restore your background report to its former glory and clean up bad search results.

-If you would like to learn more about how you can work to remove public records such as mugshots online, please fill out the form below and we will contact you as soon as we can.
+To learn more about how to remove public records and mugshots online, please fill out the form below.
+Our team will contact you as soon as possible.